-Whenever I was in London with new people, each of them asked me to attend the changing of the guard at Buckingham Palace.
-It was a really exciting experience, but after eight times I have to say that the experience becomes very repetitive and sometimes boring.
+I have to say that it was a very exciting experience, but after eight times I have to say that the experience becomes very repetitive and sometimes boring.

-Changing the London guard: two for the “price” of one
+two for the ‘price’ of one

 Over the years, by reading various guides I have managed to make this visit the most complete ever.
 I have discovered that on the same day you can even see two changes of guard one hour apart.